Sources of Big Data

 This blog does not have the exhaustive list of sources which are available for Big Data.
 But I hope it will be a triggering point for you to start surfing through the internet so as to understand and identify the other available Big Data sources.

-In our next blog, we shall see how the big data is analysed, i.e., an introduction to big data analytics.
+In our next blog, we will see how the big data is analyse, i.e., an introduction to big data analytics.

 Thanks for your reading.